 Just for fun, I wrote this page as an FAQ.
 Even though I’ve been represented in the past by larger speakers bureaus like Macmillan, all of my presentations since 2014 have been booked through me directly.

 I’d like to think that happens because my audience feels a closer connection with me than most speakers and authors.
 So, for that reason, I’ve put everything you need to know on this page about having me speak at your next event.
-Then, all you have to do is get in touch.
+Then, all you have to do is get in touch by emailing me at firstname.lastname@example.org.

-So why book me?
-Don’t let the poor quality video footage fool you (that’s totally my fault, no one else’s), since 2012 I’ve traveled all over the world, received standing ovations, and spoke in front of standing room only crowds.
+Since 2012 I’ve traveled all over the world, received standing ovations, and spoke in front of crowds of all sizes.
 Everyone leaves feeling happy, entertained, and more knowledgeable than they were before about the Internet, the ramifications of where our obsession with technology is taking us, and how to promote yourself (or your business/organization) in a world populated by irrational people and robots.